-Planning for an epidemic/pandemic event (quick guide)
+Planning for an epidemic or pandemic event

 Early learning services, schools and tertiary organisations are expected to develop their own pandemic plans to protect students and staff during a possible pandemic.
 In most cases, this will involve reviewing and updating existing emergency management plans to include a pandemic section.